As an Amazon Associate I earn from qualifying purchases.

 Features

-- Created from 18/10 stainless steel that has a polished look
+- Polished 18/10 stainless steel that has been used to create it

-- CookStar base for optimal heat conduction and induction compatibility
+- CookStar foundation for optimum heat transfer and compatibility with induction

-- Ergonomic handles that stay cool and comfortable
+- Adaptive handles that are cozy and cool

-- Close-fitting lids that preserve the moisture and nutrients of the food
+- firmly fitting lids that keep food’s moisture and nutrients intact

-- Measuring scales and pouring rims for convenience
+- Scales for measuring and pouring rims for ease of use

 - Dishwasher-safe